Monrovia Historic Preservation Group

 About Landmarking

-• The city began landmarking homes in April, 1996.
-Currently, there are currently 143 landmarks, all of them structures except HL# 36 which is the Boxx Jewelers clock on Myrtle Avenue.
+- The city began landmarking homes in April, 1996.
+Currently, there are currently 161 landmarks, all of them structures except HL# 36 (The Boxx Jewelers clock on Myrtle Avenue, erected in 1914) and HL #159 (The drinking fountain in Library Park, erected in 1909).

 Examples of Landmarked Homes